How to Become A Virtual Assistant With No Experience

 Social media sites

-I would recommend one of two as the top sites to find clients.
+I would recommend one of the two as the top site to find clients.
 That’s Facebook and LinkedIn.

 Facebook hosts a number of groups where virtual assistants learn from each other and even post jobs.
 Some Facebook groups that come to mind include Virtual Assistant Empowerment, Virtual Assistant Savvies, and Virtual Assistant Tribe Job Board.

 LinkedIn, on the other hand, is a platform for professionals looking to connect with other professionals.
 How you get jobs here is prospective clients can search for someone with your particular set of skills and land on your profile on the platform.

 There’s an option to show that you’re actively looking for new roles that recruiters or business owners can see.

 There’s also a job board on LinkedIn that lists job openings available remotely.

 Below is a list of some of the best virtual assistant companies to work for.